Sponsor MessageBecome a KQED sponsor

 An Emirates Airlines A-380 plane prepares for takeoff at San Francisco International Airport in San Francisco, California, on June 8, 2023.
 With flight cancellations and closures at major international airports, here’s what authorities are advising Americans to know about travel right now amid ongoing hostilities between the U.S. and Iran.
 (Tayfun CoSkun/Anadolu Agency via Getty Images)

-This weekend, President Donald Trump’s administration joined Israel in launching coordinated strikes against Iran, with combat operations targeting Iranian military infrastructure and leadership.
+Last weekend, President Donald Trump’s administration joined Israel in launching coordinated strikes against Iran, with combat operations targeting Iranian military infrastructure and leadership.

 In response, as reported by Iranian state media, the country retaliated with missile strikes against U.S. bases in countries including Qatar, Saudi Arabia, Oman, Bahrain, Kuwait, Iraq, the United Arab Emirates and Jordan.

-Hundreds of protesters in San Francisco rallied to condemn the United States and Israel for launching what many experts consider unlawful attacks in Iran over the weekend, which also killed leader Ayatollah Ali Khamenei and civilians.
+Hundreds of protesters in San Francisco swiftly rallied to condemn the United States and Israel for launching what many experts consider unlawful attacks in Iran over the weekend, which also killed leader Ayatollah Ali Khamenei and civilians.
 Trump has refused to offer a firm timeline for the bombing campaign in Iran, suggesting it could last over a month and beyond.

 Sponsored